wotolom/wotolom.github.io/about.markdown

 permalink: /about/
 ---

-For my main web presence, add over to my  [wordpress site](https://baumcharel.wordpress.com/about-me/)
+For my main web presence, you can head over to my  [wordpress site](https://baumcharel.wordpress.com/about-me/)